komondor/sw/README.md

 #### Description:

-Terminal command to change directory.
+Terminal command to change directory(relative path only).
 Example: `sw fo sub` would search for a directory that matches this regular expression:`/.*fo.*\/.*sub.*/g`.
 Therefore, it would match `./folder/subfolder` but not `folder/whatever`.
 If it matches only one directory, it will perform `cd ./to/this/directory`.
 If it matches two or more directories, it will prompt you to choose one.
 There are two special characters: